lovanno/webApp-Spotamuse-Vanilla/README.md

 *• M2: Listen Later songs can be played by other pause buttons.
 (Replicate: Press play on right side, then pause.
 The press a different song's right side button and it will play the previous song*

-*• n: SVG icons can cause an error with .className slice - line 2812*
+*• n: Listen Later songs can be placed on top of each other*

 &nbsp;